wasilibs/go-prettier/README.md

 with IDEs like VSCode.
 This project is primarily designed for Go, or other non-JS projects, that would like to still use prettier to format such non-logic files.

+## Behavior differences

+- If `.gitignore` is specified as an ignore path (included by default), all `.gitignore` files found searching up to a `.git` directory will be used.
+Prettier only looks in the current directory.
+We have changed the behavior since it seems most intuitive for `.gitignore` to be applied in the same way as git.
+This will generally result in less files to process without changing the result on actual source-controlled files.
+  `.prettierignore` or any other ignore file will only be resolved against the current directory.

 ## Limitations

 - External plugins are not supported.
 Currently, only the built-in plugins are included.